Ohio Down Syndrome Medical Care Centers

 Affiliation: | Cincinnati Children’s Hospital Medical Center in the Division of Developmental and Behavioral Pediatrics | |

 Summary: | Today, more than ever, families of children with Down syndrome can expect and plan for a bright and productive future.
-The Jane and Richard Thomas Center offers an innovative approach to care.
-We aim to ensure the optimal health, developmental status, social-emotional functioning and adjustment of children with Down syndrome and their families now and in the future through: • Structured evaluations and ongoing monitoring • Individualized treatment planning based on best practices and standard of care • Care coordination, support, and assistance throughout childhood to adulthood • Education and advocacy • Transition planning The Thomas Center for Down Syndrome Services is located in the Division of Developmental and Behavioral Pediatrics and provides ongoing support and individualized therapies to help you and your child at home, in school, and in the community. |
+The Jane and Richard Thomas Center for Down Syndrome Services offers an innovative approach to care.
+We aim to ensure the optimal health, developmental status, social-emotional functioning and adjustment of children with Down syndrome and their families now and in the future through: • Structured evaluations and ongoing monitoring • Individualized treatment planning based on best practices and standard of care • Care coordination, support, and assistance throughout childhood • Education and advocacy • Transition planning As part of the Division of Developmental and Behavioral Pediatrics, we provide ongoing support and individualized therapies to help you and your child at home, in school, and in the community. |

 |

-Ages Served: | Birth to adulthood | |
+Ages Served: | Birth – < Age 22 | |

 Hours and Days of Operation: | Monday – Friday 8 AM – 5 PM | |

-Address: | 3333 Burnet Ave, Cincinnati, MLC 4002, OH 45229 | |
+Address: | 3430 Burnet Ave Cincinnati, OH 45229 | |

 Website: | https://www.cincinnatichildrens.org/service/t/down-syndrome | |